 Though it never had large oil fields for cheap gasoline, France otherwise resembled conditions in America’s Northeast.

 After World War II, France added or rebuilt railroad overpasses and train control systems to maintain its 106-112 mph intercity passenger rail network.
 Its democratic market economy produced household income and strong citizen rights similar to ours.
 When HSR planning started in 1971, France’s 54 million residents would have a strong say in land-takings for HSR or intercity highway routes.
 Paris and Lyon, France’s two largest cities, had Metrorail systems feeding train stations.
 The cities are only 274 miles apart and the corridor between them held less than 25% of French population.
-The Mediterranean Sea 296 miles south of Lyon, was close enough to attracted vacation drivers from Lyon and Paris.
+The Mediterranean Sea 296 miles south of Lyon, was close enough to attract frequent vacation drivers from Lyon and Paris.

 When electric-powered 168 mph TGV opened on Paris-Lyon HSR-only tracks in 1981, the Highway and Aviation lobbies pressured the French government to make it prove operating success before expansion.
 Having straighter tracks with welded rails to reduce cabin vibration and noise, success came quickly.
 Fatigued Autoroute drivers between Paris and Lyon welcomed the short Journey Time and alternative to traffic congestion.
 The lack of diesel fumes by TGV trains also permitted train stations to shield outside weather for a comfortable all-season travel experience.